Momentum transport of chiral modes in a thermal QCD medium: Momentum Transport Coefficients

 The term $\delta f$ in Eq.\eqref{49} characterizes the deviation of the distribution function from equilibrium distribution function. $\delta f$ can be constituted as linear combination of the thermodynamic forces ($Y_{\mu\nu}$) times appropriate tensorial coefficients, resulting in a Lorentz scalar, $\delta f$ as,

 By substituting the above form of $\delta f$ in Boltzmann transport equation and comparing the coefficients of thermodynamic forces, we obtain the unknown coefficients $\mathrm{A}, \mathrm{B}^{\mu}$ and $\mathrm{C}^{\mu\nu}$ in the expression of $\delta f$; and then by incorporating the $\delta f$ in the thermodynamic flows, we can obtain the transport coefficients.
-We are interested in the computation of momentum transport coefficients such as shear and bulk viscosity, which are discussed in the next subsection.
+We are interested in the computation of momentum transport coefficients, specifically, shear and bulk viscosity, as discussed in the following subsection.